-One of our current Y7 students has some advice for you!
+One of our current Year 7 students has some advice for you!

 What is your favourite subject and why?

-My favourite subject is maths because I find it really easy to work out the questions and to communicate with the teacher and ask for help when needed.
+My favourite subject is maths because I find it really easy to work out the questions and to ask for help when needed.

 What do you enjoy about coming to Rossington All Saints Academy?

-I enjoy coming to this school because I made a load of friends to socialise with and to play.
+I enjoy coming to this school because I made a load of friends to socialise with and to play with.
 The teachers are great because they respect you properly and they teach you well.